Summary

 - REM Sleep Behaviour Disorder (RBD) causes a person to move unusually while asleep, like acting out a dream.
 Movements can be sudden, violent and possibly dangerous to bed partners.

-- RBD mostly occurs in older people.
+- RBD mostly occurs in older people, often alongside a neurological condition (such as Parkinson’s disease or dementia with Lewy bodies).
 In young people it is usually a side effect of medication.

 - There are several problems that can cause RBD.
 A sleep specialist can help.